agrawal-priyanka/loan_prediction/README.md

 Models were optimized with the GridSearchCV to fine tune the best parameters for each of the model

 #### Step 6: Selection of the best model and Training
 Based on precision score of all 4 models, Random Forest delivered comparatively higher precision score as well as accuracy.
-Whole of training dataset will trained on Random Forest Model
+Whole of training dataset will trained on Random Forest Model.
+Model was saved using Pickle library.

 #### Step 7: Testing model on Test Dataset
+Test dataset was tested after uploading the Pickle model.